Acceleration Studies Foundation

 Los Angeles, CA

-MODERATORS: Doug Campbell and Adam Mefford
+MODERATORS: Doug Campbell (email) and Adam Mefford

 NEXT MEETING:

-Manila Future Salon NEW DETAILS
+Manila Futurists DETAILS

 WHEN: See Yahoo Group